Sergej-Popov/tremolo/README.md

 - **Delete** – remove the selected item.
 - **c** – crop selected image (or double-click an image to toggle cropping).

-## TODO
+## TODO general

-1. ~~Add an ability to paste text.
-When text is pasted, it should be draggable and editable.
-Text should not be resizable.
-However when Up and Down arrow keys are pressed, the text font size should increase or decrease.~~ Implemented as sticky notes that can be rotated and resized.
-2. Export the current board as an image.
-3. Save and load board layouts from local storage.
-4. Provide an option to toggle note names on or off.
+1. Add ability to crop images through makeCroppable.
+Only images to be croppable.
+Crop must not be permanent.
+When cropping an already cropped element, I should be able to recover the previously cropped space.
+So, essentially the cropping should be done by masking.
+Area outside of mask should be semi transparent.
+Crop is triggered by 'c' hotkey.
+2. Add pan and zoom option.
+3. paste elements (text, images, youtube videos etc) at cursor location, not screen origin
+4. resize proportionally by default
 5. Provide undo and redo support for board changes.
 6. Allow items to snap to a grid for precise alignment.
 7. Add a dark and light theme toggle for the fretboard interface.
+8. Images pasted at set size, should use data from clipboard (is it available?)
+9. Controls are still affected by resizing
+10. Drawing option
+11. Arrows options
+12. Themes

+## TODO collaboration

+1. Export the current board as an image.
+2. Save and load board layouts from local storage.

+## TODO music

+1. Provide an option to toggle note names on or off.
+2. Ability to create multiple boards.
+The buttons should be interacting with the

+## TODO bugs and technical

+1. Refactor d3 extensions, to a folder with separate